swiftlang/swift-evolution/proposals/0311-task-locals.md

 Each task-local declaration represents its own, independent task-local storage.
 Reading from one declaration will never observe a value stored using a different declaration, even if the declarations look exactly the same.

-Because of those pitfals with creating multiple instances of the same task local identifier, we propose to diagnose and and fail at compile time unless the `@TaskLocal` property wrapper is defined on something other than a static or global property.
+Because of those pitfalls with creating multiple instances of the same task local identifier, we propose to diagnose and and fail at compile time unless the `@TaskLocal` property wrapper is defined on something other than a static or global property.

-> In order to do so, we will extend the internal `public static subscript<T>(_enclosingInstance object: T, ...)` subscript mechanism to require "no enclosing instance", which will cause the apropriate compile time error reporting to be triggered if such wrapper is used on a non-static or non-global property.
+> In order to do so, we will extend the internal `public static subscript<T>(_enclosingInstance object: T, ...)` subscript mechanism to require "no enclosing instance", which will cause the appropriate compile time error reporting to be triggered if such wrapper is used on a non-static or non-global property.

 The diagnosed error would look like this: